Helping You To Rebuild Your Life

 Practical Help and Human Support

-Our Lifeline Service aims to prevent and alleviate the destitution of refugees and people seeking asylum by providing emergency advice, representation, crisis grants, food cards and free shelter.
+Prevents and alleviates the destitution of refugees and people seeking asylum by providing emergency advice, representation and support.
 We help our clients through drop in surgeries, one to one casework and referrals.
-Find out more about this support service.
+Find out more.

 Empowering people with knowledge

 By empowering people with information, we help individuals to make the right decisions about their future.
 We offer advice, information and signposting to other appropriate support groups.
 By empowering partner organisations with knowledge about the rights of refugees and asylum seekers, they are better equipped to find solutions.

 The New Migrants Action Project plays a significant role in aiding people who have recently arrived in Scotland after seeking refuge from countries around the world.
 Our diverse, multilingual team of four staff assist clients to secure paid work, know their rights and make the right decisions for their future.
 The project is doing ground breaking work assisting the Roma community.
 Find out more.

 The Frontline Homelessness Advice Service offers essential advice and support to deal with the challenges for newly granted refugees having to rapidly move from one system of housing support to another.
 The Service also assists people to access social housing and to challenge poor housing conditions and racist hate crime.
 Find out more.

 Our Money Skills Project offers multilingual advice, information and financial skills training through a multilingual staff team of four.
 The project tackles the root causes of homelessness in order to help break the poverty cycle.
 Find out more.